-As we leave the summer of 2015 behind, it’s easier to look back on the bulk of the year to determine what some of the top template website design trends have been.
-Many of these have been seen across the board, not just in WordPress, but in Drupal, Weebly, and many of the website builders gaining in popularity as more individuals who can’t necessarily code take the leap and develop their own websites.
+As we leave the summer of 2017 behind, it’s easier to look back on the bulk of the year to determine what some of the top template website design trends have been.
+Many of these have been seen across the board, not just in WordPress, but in Drupal, Weebly and the Wix website builder gaining in popularity as more individuals who can’t necessarily code take the leap and develop their own websites.

 Rush to Responsive